Select a category

 A) Use either doxycycline or tetracycline combined with chloramphenicol.
 The MOA of the bug is a vasculitis resulting from endothelial invasion by Rickettsial buggies.
 The test of choice now is the indirect florescent antibody (IFA) test.
 OR you can use a Giemsa stain under light microscopy.

 Q) Case: You see a 5 year old pt. with a history of a URI like symptoms that preceded a rash that started from his face and spread downward (there were no Koplick spots).
 Lymphadenopathy may OFTEN be present, particularly in the posterior auricular, posterior cervical, and suboccipital chains.
 What is the dx?
 What is the treatment?

 A) This is Rubella.

 Q) A child patient of yours comes in.
 Your attending tells you this is NOT RUBELLA.
 He had a high fever for 3 days and the rash that followed started on the trunk and then spread from there but missed his face.
 The condition is an acute benign disease of childhood characterized by a history of a prodromal febrile illness lasting approximately 3 days, followed by defervescence and the appearance of a faint pink maculopapular rash.
 Bug please?

 Q) Case: Pt of yours comes in with crops of papular, vesicular, pustular lesions starting on the trunk and spreading to the extremities.
 Lesions are asynchronous (happening at different times).
 What is this?

 Q) This time, you see a young patient with ulcers on his tongue and oral mucosa.
-You also see a maculopapular vesicular rash on the hands and the feet surfaces (key finding).
-What disease is this?

 A) Hand foot and mouth disease